gabichuelas/adopt_dont_shop_2005/README.md

 Then I see a link to sort shelters in alphabetical order When I click on the link
 I'm taken back to the Shelters Index Page where I see all of the shelters in alphabetical order

+>> I added logic to sort alphabetically, and implemented in the view code, but user has no sort option available to them.
 ```